-Another area of interest is developing a deeper understanding of models of extra dimensions in string theory that have been discovered in the last 15 years.
+One focus of my research is developing a deeper understanding of models of extra dimensions in string theory that have been discovered in the last 15 years.
 Specifically, I study the relationship of the full 10-dimensional theory to the effective 4-dimensional physics we would observe.
 I have carried out the first derivations of 4D quantities from the 10D theory; in addition, I am interested in understanding the 10D origins of various contributions to the 4D potential energy that have mostly been considered from the perspective of the 4D effective theory only (specifically including curvature, brane tensions, and gaugino condensation).
+This is a particularly active area in the literature due to questions about whether de Sitter spacetimes - the basic model for the late-time behavior of our universe - exist in string theory (or any theory of quantum gravity).

-At present, the main thread of my research program consists of investigating the stability of small amounts of matter in AdS against gravitational collapse to a black hole.
+A major thread of my research program consists of investigating the stability of small amounts of matter in AdS against gravitational collapse to a black hole.
 This system has important consequences for non-equilibrium dynamics of strongly coupled gauge theories due to gauge/gravity duality as well the mathematics of nonlinear wave equations on bounded spaces.
 The key question is whether energy, which cannot disperse in these systems, generically cascades to higher frequency modes, leading to a loss of smoothness, and, in the gravitational context, black hole formation (dual to thermalization of a gauge theory).
 I am specifically interested in studying systems with additional mass scales and testing whether perturbative approximations can help answer questions of genericity.